ajoslin/angular-promise-tracker/README.md

 </div>
 ```

-- But wait, there's more!
-You can also catch events for any of these requests...
+- **But wait, there's more!
+You can also catch cool events when stuff happens on any pizza promise...**

 ```js
 $scope.pizzaTracker.on('error', function(response) {